opensearch-project/project-website/_posts/2024-12-04-enable-pluggable-storage-in-opensearch-vectordb.md

 }
 ```

-The query returns the same results as the query on the local index in [Step 3](#step-3-query-the-local-index).
+The query returns the same results as the local index query in [Step 3](#step-3-query-the-local-index).

 ## Conclusion

-By introducing an abstract I/O layer that uses Lucene's **Directory** abstraction, we eliminated the native engines' dependency on file-based APIs that limited storage to local file systems.
+By introducing an I/O layer that uses Lucene's **Directory** abstraction, we eliminated the native engines' dependency on file-based APIs that limit storage to local file systems.
 This change allows the vector engine to read graph data structures from any storage system supported by OpenSearch's **Directory** implementation.
-Our extensive benchmark testing confirmed that this change maintained the original file API-based approach's search performance.
+Our extensive benchmarking tests confirmed that this change maintains the search performance of the original file-API-based approach.
 Notably, we observed no regression in search times after the graphs were loaded into memory (graph loading is a one-time operation for a properly scaled cluster).

-With this new read interface, you can now use any **Directory** implementation in OpenSearch with vector indexes.
-This added flexibility makes it possible to store vector data in remote storage solutions like S3.
+With this new read interface, you can now use vector indexes with any OpenSearch **Directory** implementation.
+This added flexibility makes it possible to store vector data in remote storage solutions like Amazon Simple Storage Service (Amazon S3).

 ## Next steps

-In the 2.18 release, we introduced the capability to enable vector search queries using Lucene's **Directory** and **IndexInput** classes.
-Looking ahead, the 2.19 release will expand this functionality to the native index creation process.
-Specifically, the k-NN plugin will start using the **IndexOutput** class to write graph files directly to segments.
+In version 2.18, we introduced the ability to enable vector search queries using Lucene's **Directory** and **IndexInput** classes.
+Looking ahead, version 2.19 will expand this functionality to the native index creation process.
+Specifically, the k-NN plugin will begin using the **IndexOutput** class to write graph files directly to segments.
 For more information, see [this GitHub issue](https://github.com/opensearch-project/k-NN/issues/2033).

-Additionally, because the k-NN plugin now has the ability to stream vector data structure files, this presents an opportunity for partial loading of these files.
+Additionally, the k-NN plugin now having the ability to stream vector data structure files presents an opportunity for partial loading of these files.
 This enhancement will reduce memory pressure on the cluster and deliver better price-performance, especially under high-stress conditions.
 For more information, see [this GitHub issue](https://github.com/opensearch-project/k-NN/issues/1693).